top of page

 Free-writes are designed to reiterate the lesson, instill a deeper understanding of the concepts learned, and better prepare writers for the assigned homework.
 The assigned homework is a variation of free-write that further applies the concept learned in that week’s lesson, building confidence, comprehension, & creativity.

-Creative Writing 101 will only review the basics of what it is & how to write it;
+Creative Writing 101 will only review the basics of what dialog is & how to write it.

-Creative Writing 201 will discuss what it is, what qualities strong dialogue consist of, and how to recognize this in their own work;
+Creative Writing 201 will discuss specific aspects of dialogue, what the qualities of strong dialogue are, and how to recognize this in their own work.

 Contact